What is the Radioisotope Power Systems Program?

 NASA continues to study, plan and practice how to improve the performance of these processes, applies this extensive experience to every launch, and prepares for likely outcomes.
 This includes extensive radiological contingency planning, with related resources in place for each launch in the unlikely event of an accident.

 NASA and the Department of Energy place the highest priority on assuring the safety of their workers and the general public during activities that utilize radioactive materials, and at related facilities.

-What is meant by the plutonium dioxide having a "ceramic form"?
+What is meant by the plutonium oxide having a "ceramic form"?

 This ceramic resists being dissolved in water and reacts little with other chemicals.
 If fractured, the ceramic—like a broken coffee cup—tends to break into relatively large particles and chunks that pose significantly less hazard than inhalable microscopic particles.

-What is the material that the plutonium dioxide fuel is "clad" in?
+What is the material that the plutonium oxide fuel is "clad" in?

-Multiple layers of protective material protect and contain the fuel and reduce the chance of a release of the plutonium dioxide.
-The plutonium dioxide pellets are first clad in iridium, a strong, ductile, corrosion-resistant metal with melting point greater than 4820 degrees Fahrenheit (2660 degrees Celsius).
+Multiple layers of protective material help protect and contain the fuel, and reduce the chance of a release of the plutonium oxide during an accident.
+The plutonium oxide pellets are first clad in iridium, a corrosion-resistant metal with a high melting point greater than 4,820 degrees Fahrenheit (2,660 degrees Celsius).

 How long will an RPS continue to produce power?

 The Multi-Mission Thermoelectric Generator (MMRTG) has a design life of 14 years plus three years of pre-launch storage life.
 However, every U.S. planetary exploration mission that has used RPS over the past four decades and counting has been extended beyond its original period of operation, permitting years—and sometimes even decades—of additional scientific data to be returned to Earth.